 |Explanation of exemption from the requirement of internal principal supervisor (if relevant)||

 - You will get an email if your application is incomplete.

 - You must forward incomplete documentation within six weeks.

 - Your application will be regarded as withdrawn if the incomplete documentation is not submitted within six weeks.

-Your application must be quality controlled and signed by the Head of the Institute before it can be processed at the faculty.
+The application for admission must be quality controlled and signed by the PhD coordinator at the institute before it can be processed by the faculty.

-- Your institute will forward your application to the faculty after it has been signed by the Head of the Institute.
+- Your institute forwards your application to the faculty after it has been signed.

 Institute of Health and Society

-- Visiting address: Institute administration, contact person Ilze Gehe, Fredrik Holsts hus, Kirkeveien 166
+- Visiting address: Institute administration, Fredrik Holsts hus, Kirkeveien 166

 - Postal address: Institute for Health and Society, P.o. box 1130 Blindern, 0318 Oslo